 - Dynamic compression.
 A mechanism for bypassing unqualified or inactive distributors when determining payout so that the upline is paid on the number of active levels.
 Only active distributors count as levels in the commission plan.

 When you’re adding supplemental bonuses to your unilevel compensation plan, you must make sure to note how the different types of commissions in your mix interact.
 You might find some conflicts or opposing forces at play.
 Eliminate them quickly!

 Many modern unilevel compensation plans have a fast start commission, because fast starts reward the new distributor or the active salesperson who just wants to sell product and isn’t interested in building a downline.
 Without a good fast start program, a unilevel plan will stay close to the 5% earnings line.
 A fast start could bump earnings up to 7–12% for the people who are actively increasing your sales.

 Now Karen gets her 5% and each dummy account gets 5% too—she’s receiving the 5% commission five times.
-If each of her recruits buys $100 worth of product, Karen gets $100 in commissions.
+Therefore she’s actually earning a 25% commission If each of her recruits buys $100 worth of product for a total of $400 of volume, Karen gets 25% or $100 in commissions.

 - Unilevels are infinitely flexible.
-They give you a lot of control over the behaviors you reward and how you reward them.
+In other words, they give you a lot of control over the behaviors you reward and how you reward them.

 - Distributors may expect one result and have something totally different occur.
 This often requires a company to spend more time training distributors on the commission plan.